choseongho93/jenkins_docker/README.md

 # jenkins_docker
-linux OS별로 도커 이미지로 jenkins(젠킨스) 설치
+Linux OS (Centos, ubuntu) Dockerfile

 ## content
 UPDATED to wget the latest available war file at build time.

-This image is available via an automated build on the Docker Hub:

-I'm using this to test dockerised jenkins swarm nodes

 With docker installed and the git repo checked out to the current directory, you can build this image like this:

-docker build -t donaldsimpson/dockerjenkins .
+docker build -t jenkins:latest .

-or pull the "latest" image from docker hub like this:

-docker pull donaldsimpson/dockerjenkins:latest

 and run it with these args:

-docker run -d -p 8080:8080 -v /some/LOCALANDEXISTING/dir/:/var/jenkins_home:Z donaldsimpson/dockerjenkins
+docker run --name jenkins -v /var/jenkins_home:/var/jenkins_home -e TZ=Asia/Seoul -d -p 8080:8080 jenkins:latest

 where: